microsoft/pai/frameworklauncher/README.md

 * JDK 1.8+

 Run-time dependencies:
-* Hadoop 2.7.2.ai is required to support GPU as a Resource, if you do not need it, any Hadoop 2.7+ is fine.
+* Hadoop 2.7.2 with YARN-7481 is required to support GPU as a Resource and Port as a Resource, if you do not need it, any Hadoop 2.7+ is fine.
 * Apache Zookeeper

 ### Build Launcher Distribution